UDA-COPE: Unsupervised Domain Adaptation for Category-level Object Pose Estimation: Introduction

-To cope with the real world data scarcity problem, we take a look into unsupervised domain adaptation (UDA) methods~\cite{jaritz2020xmuda, li2019bidirectional, zou2019confidence}.
+To cope with the real-world data scarcity problem, we take a look at unsupervised domain adaptation (UDA) methods~\cite{jaritz2020xmuda, li2019bidirectional, zou2019confidence}.
 UDA approaches often consider two types of datasets, the source domain (\ie synthetic dataset) and the target domain (\ie real-world dataset) dataset.
-The main goal of the UDA methods is to successfully make deep learning networks robust to the target domain only using ground-truth labels of the source domain.
-There exist various techniques such as pseudo label generation~\cite{jaritz2020xmuda, li2019bidirectional}, teacher and student networks with momentum updates~\cite{araslanov2021self, zhang2021prototypical}, adversarial learning~\cite{bousmalis2017unsupervised, lee2018diverse, bousmalis2018using}, etc.
+The main goal of the UDA methods is to successfully make deep learning networks robust to the target domain using only the GT labels of the source domain.
+Various techniques exist, such as pseudo label generation~\cite{jaritz2020xmuda, li2019bidirectional}, teacher and student networks with momentum updates~\cite{araslanov2021self, zhang2021prototypical}, adversarial learning~\cite{bousmalis2017unsupervised, lee2018diverse, bousmalis2018using}, and etc.

 In this paper, we propose an Unsupervised Domain Adaptation for Category-level Object Pose Estimation (UDA-COPE).
-The proposed method effectively transfers task knowledge from the synthetic domain to the real domain by exploiting multi-modal self-supervised learning scheme using pseudo labels.
-Our UDA-COPE concentrates on how to make high-quality pseudo-labels that are efficiently targeted for category-level pose estimation task.
-To this end, we design bidirectional point filtering to remove noisy and inaccurate points based on pose optimization.
-Extensive experiments demonstrate that our UDA-COPE and bidirectional point filtering successfully reduce the domain gap between synthetic and real datasets.
-Moreover, our algorithm reaches better performance than the previous supervised methods~\cite{wang2019normalized, Tian2020prior, chen2020cass, wang2021category}.
-The contributions of our method are summarized as: \begin{itemize} \item We propose an RGB-D based Unsupervised Domain Adaptation for Category-level Object Pose Estimation (UDA-COPE) architecture that addresses the problem of data deficiency in real-world scenarios. \item We design a teacher-student framework where high-quality pose-aware pseudo labels can be obtained via the proposed bidirectional point filtering. \item Our method shows comparable or sometimes better results, compared to supervised pose estimation approaches. \end{itemize}
+The proposed method effectively transfers task knowledge from a synthetic domain to a real domain by exploiting a multi-modal self-supervised learning scheme using pseudo labels.
+Our UDA-COPE concentrates on how to make high-quality pseudo-labels that are efficiently targeted for the category-level pose estimation task.
+To this end, we designed {\emph{bidirectional point filtering}} to remove noisy and inaccurate points based on pose optimization.
+Extensive experiments demonstrate that our UDA-COPE and bidirectional point filtering successfully can reduce the domain gap between synthetic and real datasets.
+Moreover, our framework achieved better performance than the previous supervised methods~\cite{wang2019normalized, Tian2020prior, chen2020cass, wang2021category}.
+The contributions of our method are summarized as: \begin{itemize} \item We propose an RGB-D based Unsupervised Domain Adaptation for Category-level Object Pose Estimation (UDA-COPE) framework that addresses the problem of data deficiency in real-world scenarios. \item We design a teacher-student framework where high-quality pose-aware pseudo labels can be obtained via the proposed bidirectional point filtering. \item Our method shows comparable or sometimes better results than supervised pose estimation approaches. \end{itemize}